 Cheating is defined as giving, receiving, or using unauthorized aid in support of one's own efforts or the efforts of another student.
-(Note: NWC reference librarians are an authorized source of aid in the preparation of class assignments, but not for exams.)
+(Note: NWC reference librarians, Strategy and Policy Department faculty, as well as those from the Writing Center are an authorized sources of aid in the preparation of class assignments, but not for exams.)
 Cheating includes but is not limited to the following actions:

-- a.
-Gaining unauthorized access to exams. - b.
-Assisting or receiving assistance from other students or other individuals in the preparation of written assignments or during tests (unless specifically permitted). - c.
+a.
+Gaining unauthorized access to exams.

+b.
+Assisting or receiving assistance from other students or other individuals in the preparation of written assignments or during tests (unless specifically permitted).

+c.
 Using unauthorized materials (notes, texts, crib sheets, and the like, in paper or electronic form) during tests.